-- be provided, of suitable materials eg concrete or similar, between units and roads, roads and toilet blocks, and other communal buildings; this shall not be construed as requiring footpaths in parts of the site over which the licence holder has no control. - be not less than 0.75 metres wide and provided with a hard surface when new or replaced (or not less than 0.6 metres wide when existing); - be suitably lit at night as necessary.
+- be provided unless a documented risk assessment has been carried out by the site operator, which that the site is not difficult or dangerous to negotiate in wet weather.
+Where required the footpaths should be laid between units and roads, roads and toilet blocks, and other communal buildings. - be not less than 0.75 metres wide and provided with a hard surface. - be suitably lit at night as necessary.